-I have always continued to write throughout my life.
-But it wasn’t until 2007 that I got a little more serious about it and decided to take some time out from teaching to pursue my love of writing.
+I continued to write at every opportunity.
+But it wasn’t until 2007 that I got a little more serious about it, and decided to take some time out from teaching to pursue my love of writing.
 After more than 21 years, I decided to head back to uni where I completed a post-graduate diploma in creative writing.
 It was such an exciting year for me and I met some incredibly interesting people.
 It was here I met authors and learnt the pathways to creating a career as an author.

 I did go back to teaching a short time afterwards, but this time as a specialist primary teacher where I ran Writers Circle, a program I wrote and developed over a five-year period for gifted and talented students.

 It wasn’t until I discovered I was going to be an Oma (grandma), and after winning some awards for my writing, that I decided to try and get published.
 I am living proof that it doesn’t matter how old you are.
 If you put your mind to it, you can do anything you want…but that’s another story.